mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-architecture.md

 ![Runtime Engine](attachments/runtime-engine.png)
 {{% /image_container %}}

-The runtime consists of the following components:
+The Mendix Runtime consists of the following components:

 * **Platform core** – responsible for the correct startup and shutdown of your application and loading the required libraries and extensions
 * **Object cache** – handles the creation and removal of objects